jndiogo/sibila/examples/tag/readme.md

 """
 ```

 We'll start by summarizing each query.
-No need adding field descriptions, the field names should be enough to tell the model about what we want done.
+No need adding field descriptions, the field names should be enough to tell the model about what we want.

 ```python